harkiratsm/food-server/README.md

 4. For Production [here](https://github.com/harkiratsm/food-server/blob/main/LEARNING.md#prod).

-🚀 You are all set to go
+🚀 You are all set to go.

 <a id="built-with"></a>